Georg Cantor Gymnasium: Foreign Languages

 In year 5 the students continue English as their first foreign language, which they normally start in Primary School.
-In year 7 they take up a second one.
-They can choose between Latin and French.
+In year 7 they take up a second one, which they can choose between Latin and French for.
 Additionally, students can take Spanish as their third foreign language in year 9.
-Students can choose any language for their A-levels.
+Also students can choose any language for their A-levels.

-The school has many language clubs where interested students can take languages like Spanish, Russian, Chinese or Latin as an extra-curricular activity.
+The school has many language clubs where interested students can take languages like Spanish, Russian, Chinese or Latin as an extra-curricular activity, even though they are only partially active.

 Admission

 According to Saxony-Anhalt’s school regulations an entrance exam for schools with special profiles is obligatory.
 The exam includes a general aptitude test and a mathematical test paper.
 Places are offered depending on these test results as well as the student’s last school report.
-Students sit for the exam in the second term of year 4.
+Students do the exam in the second term of year 4.

 A typical school day

 The school day starts at 7.30 am.
 Typically, years 5 and 6 have 6 lessons a day, with each lesson lasting 45 minutes.
-Their school day ends at 1.10 pm.
-At 1.40 pm the afternoon lessons start – mostly the older years take part in these and they finish at about 4 pm at the latest.
+Their school day ends at 1.05 pm.
+At 1.30 pm the afternoon lessons start – mostly the older students take part in these and they finish at about 4 pm at the latest.

 There is a break after each lesson.
 In the breaks after the second and fourth lesson students are expected to go to the schoolyard.
-Breaks at 11.10 am and 1.10 pm are for eating lunch in the school canteen.
+Breaks at 11.00 am and 1.05 pm are for eating lunch in the school canteen.
 After school students can take part in different clubs where they can follow their special interests.
-Furthermore, students get the chance to do their homework in a common room at school.
+Furthermore, they get the chance to do their homework in a common room at school.

 Achievements

-Year after year, students of Georg-Cantor-Gymnasium are successful in national and international competitions.
+Year after year, students of the Georg-Cantor-Gymnasium are successful in national and international competitions.
 They often win prizes in science and mathematics contests, e.g. the regional and national Mathematics Olympiad or the International Junior Science Olympiad (IJSO).
 However, students do not only excel in scientific competitions, but are also successful in foreign language contests.